EtainClub/blurt/doc/devs/api-notes.md

 -----------------------

 The problem with securing APIs at the network level is that there are deployment scenarios where a node may want to have some APIs public, but other APIs private.
-The `steemd` process includes username/password based authentication to individual APIs.
+The `blurtd` process includes username/password based authentication to individual APIs.

 Since the username/password is sent directly over the wire, you should use a TLS connection when authenticating with username and password.
 TLS connection can be achieved by one of two methods: